mujeebnawaz/wp-post-embed/readme.md

 ## Overview

-A WordPress plugin developed to fulfil functional and non-functional requirements for test assignment requested by DMG.
+A simple Gutenberg block to search and add post links to the a post.

 1. Implements a Component with following functional requiremnets
     - To allow a user to search for posts.